kanieladenis/My_Data_Science_Notes/yil.md

 20211117 - Yesterday I Learned: about Model Evaluation.
 I learned about a Confusion Matrix, creating a baseline, and evaluatin metrics through Accuracy (True Predictions / All Observations), Recall (Positive Actuals), and Precision (Positive Predictions).
 20211118 - Yesterday I Learned: about the Decision Tree Model and the process it takes to make a prediction.
 20211119 - Yesterday I Learned: about the Random Forest Modle is just like the Decision Tree Model only is uses a lot of random un-optimized trees and aggregates them to make a decions.
 I also learned about Bootstrapped data sets which is when data is randomized and include samples already used, like pulling a sample from a bag and then putting it back into the bag.
 It increases randomness.
+20211122 - Yesterday I Learned: about KNN and Logistics Regression.
+Logistics Regression is still confusing to me and I don't understand what the parameters are doing